pradipkotkar/Monitoring-Shell-Scripts/disk-space-slack-alert/README.md

 # Disk Space Monitoring Script with Slack Alerts

-This repository contains a shell script that monitors disk space usage on an AWS EC2 instance and sends an alert to a specified Slack channel when the disk usage exceeds a certain threshold.
+This directory contains a shell script that monitors disk space usage on an AWS EC2 instance and sends an alert to a specified Slack channel when the disk usage exceeds a certain threshold.
 The script fetches the instance ID, private IP, and other details to provide context in the alert.

 ## Requirements